British Junior Open Squash

-The British Junior Open squash championship is considered the second most prestigious junior open squash championship after the World Junior Squash Championships.
+The British Junior Open is considered the second most prestigious junior open squash championship after the World Junior Squash Championships.
 It is one of the five Tier 2 events in the WSF World Junior Squash Circuit.
-British Junior Open is divided into ten categories — Boys Under-19, Boys Under-17, Boys Under-15, Boys Under-13, Boys Under-11, Girls Under-19, Girls Under-17, Girls Under-15, Girls Under-13, and Girls Under-11.
+British Junior Open is divided into ten categories: Boys under-19, boys under-17, boys under-15, boys under-13, boys under-11, girls under-19, girls under-17, girls under-15, girls under-13, and girls under-11.

-The Under-19 boys category was known as the Drysdale Cup before 1999; the Under-16 and Under-14 categories were both held prior to 1999, until being replaced by Under-15 and Under-17 categories respectively.
-The Under-13 categories were also introduced in the same year.
-The tournament moved to Birmingham from 2018 onwards, where the Under-11 categories were introduced.
+The under-19 boys category was known as the Drysdale Cup before 1999; the under-16 and under-14 categories were both held prior to 1999, until they were replaced by the under-15 and under-17 categories.
+The under-13 categories were also introduced in the same year.
+The tournament moved to Birmingham from 2018 onwards, where the under-11 categories were introduced.